yanglangyuan/yanglangyuan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # 🎊 Welcome to my website!

-I am currently a PhD student majoring in Mechanical Engineering at RWTH-Aachen University(Aachen, Germany).
+I am currently a PhD student majoring in Materials Science at RWTH-Aachen University(Aachen, Germany).
 I love to collaborate and work with different people on multi-disciplinary projects.
 And from extensive coursework, I have built up a solid background in embedded systems and dynamic modeling. ​

 I received my Master's degree in Electronic Science and Technology from the Southern University of Science and Technology(SUSTech, China) in June 2024, under the supervision of [Prof. Yiming (Kevin) Rong](https://faculty.sustech.edu.cn/rongym/en/) and [Prof. Yongsheng Ma](https://faculty.sustech.edu.cn/mays/en/).
 During the years of my master's study, I was interested in Individual Product Customization, Customer-to-Manufacturer(C2M) Models, and Digital-twin.